Asia–France relations: Louis XV/ Louis XVI

 After these first experiences, France took a more active role in Asia from its base in India.
 France was able to establish the beginnings of a commercial and territorial empire in India, leading to the formation of French India.
 Active Franco-Indian alliances were established to reinforce French influence and counter British influence on the subcontinent.
 Suffren had a considerable role in upholding French naval power in the Indian Ocean.
 Burma–France relations started in 1727 with approaches by Joseph François Dupleix, and were cemented in 1729 with the building of a shipyard in the city of Syriam.
 France allied with the Mon people and participated in the Burman-Mon conflict in 1751–1756 under Sieur de Bruno and Pierre de Milard.

 The geographical exploration of Asia was expanded thanks to the efforts of Bougainville and La Pérouse.

 Following the development of France-Vietnam relations through early trade and religious contacts, France intervened militarily in Vietnam at the end of the 18th century through the French assistance to Nguyễn Ánh under Mgr Pigneau de Behaine.

-France thus managed to gain strong positions in South Asia and Southeastern Asia, but these efforts were essentially wrecked with the outcome of the French revolution and Napoleonic wars.
+France thus managed to gain strong positions in South Asia and Southeast Asia, but these efforts were essentially wrecked with the outcome of the French Revolution and Napoleonic Wars.

 Trade also developed, with the activities of people such as Pierre Poivre who dealt with Vietnam from the 1720s.